-Upperclass Quota
+Secondary Quota

-Some campuses find the use of an upperclass quota valuable in situations when there is a significant number of upperclassmen who are interested in recruitment and/or the campus historically matches a low percentage of upperclass PNMs in the recruitment process.
-The determination to implement an upperclass quota must be made by the College Panhellenic before recruitment begins and in consultation with the RFM specialist and the NPC area advisor.
-Upperclass quota is not the answer for every campus but rather in circumstances that will help place upperclass women who have traditionally not been placed.
+Some College Panhellenics find the use of a secondary quota valuable in situations when there is a significant number of non-first-year students who are interested in recruitment and/or the Panhellenic historically matches a low percentage of upperclass PNMs in the recruitment process.
+The determination to implement a secondary quota must be voted on by the College Panhellenic before recruitment begins in consultation with the RFM specialist and the NPC area advisor-ideally, a College Panhellenic votes on implementing a secondary quota the term before primary recruitment.
+Secondary quota is not the answer for every College Panhellenic, but instead in circumstances that will help place upperclass students who have traditionally not been placed.

-Once a Panhellenic votes to establish an upperclass quota, individual chapters may not opt out of accepting those women without consulting their inter/national organization, the fraternity/sorority advisor and the RFM specialist before recruitment begins.
+Once a Panhellenic votes to establish a secondary quota, individual chapters may not opt out of accepting those women.